The Island at the Top of the World: Writing

 The film was based on the 1961 novel The Lost Ones, written by Ian Cameron, set in the location of Prince Patrick Island.
 To tie in with the film, the novel was reissued with the movie's title.
 There were several changes from the book to the film.
 The novel is set in 1960, but the film is set in 1907.
 Instead of Prince Patrick Island, the island in the film is located due north of Ellesmere Island (cf. Crocker Land).
 Several extra characters and the airship Hyperion appear in the film, but not in the novel.
-Also, the greatest departure in the film is that Freyja survives to (presumably) live happily ever after with Donald, whereas in the book she tragically dies, sacrificing herself to save Donald and Sir Anthony.
+Also, the greatest departure in the film is that Freyja survives to (presumably) live happily ever after with Donald, whereas in the book she dies, sacrificing herself to save Donald and Sir Anthony.

 Release

 The film, which was produced by Walt Disney Pictures, was released together with the animated featurette Winnie the Pooh and Tigger Too in a family-oriented roadshow package.

 The film received an Academy Award for Best Art Direction nomination for its art direction/set decoration by (Peter Ellenshaw, John B. Mansbridge, Walter H. Tyler, Al Roelofs, and Hal Gausman).

 A sequel was planned, entitled The Lost Ones, based more closely on the original novel, but was abandoned when it became apparent that Island at the Top of the World would not be a box office success.